Man catcher

 A man catcher (compare Menschenfänger), also known as catchpole, is a capture tool for law enforcement work and similar.
-It is a form of polearm, consisting of a long shaft equipped with a semicircular arc at one end, intended to be thrusted against an opposing individual, with the aim of encircling their waist, limbs, or neck, followed by further thrusts to push the captured person up against a wall or the ground in order to limit and lock their ability to move and escape.
+It is a form of polearm, consisting of a long shaft equipped with a semicircular arc at one end, intended to be thrust against an opposing individual, with the aim of encircling their waist, limbs, or neck, followed by further thrusts to push the captured person up against a wall or the ground in order to limit and lock their ability to move and escape.

+Etymology

+The weapon lacks a generic name, instead, more often than not, featuring a descriptive name.
+Some examples include: